Each order (license and/or hosting) includes one free installation, if compatible hosting is available (as provided with the turnkey packages).

 - First install a membership plugin to manage paid member roles.

-With the Paid Membership plugin, users can buy membership using same token system used for tips and pay per minute (MyCred and/or WooWallet + WooCommerce).
+– With the Paid Membership plugin, users can buy membership using same token system used for tips and pay per minute (MyCred and/or WooWallet + WooCommerce).

 - Translation: Plugin is localized, meaning a .pot file that contains mosts texts is included.
 Multiple translations for plugin are available as .po/.mo files and you can also edit/adjust or add new languages using a translation plugin.
 Videochat application texts can be translated from plugin settings.